PACE program prepares future STEM leaders | The Lighthouse

 Experience campus life as a whole.
 Be diligent in class but understand that not all learning will be completed in the classroom.
 The qualities that many companies look for, such as teamwork, communication and independent learning, can also be developed by taking part in social clubs.

-"My time at MUGA allowed me to develop the skills which will serve me throughout my career.
+"My time at MUGA allowed me to develop skills which will serve me throughout my career.
 All experiences at Macquarie University provide an opportunity for growth and development of skills which can be utilised in the workforce.”

 Share